 Name Description Exponential Propagation This reduce function computes the sum of the given child severities based on a base number.
 For this computation the severities are mapped to numbers: WARNING=0, MINOR=1, MAJOR=2, CRITICAL=3 All other severities are ignored.
-For the aggregation the following formula will be used to compute the resulting Business Service severity from its n child entities based on the base number b : severity = $ \log{b}(sum{i=1})^n b^(ch\ dseverity{i}) {l}$ In summary the base value defines how many items of a severity x will result in a severity $x+1$.
-Results lower as a are treated as a and results higher than a are treated as a and a are treated as
+For the aggregation the following formula will be used to compute the resulting Business Service severity from its n child entities based on the base number b : severity = $ \log{b}(sum{i=1})^n b^(ch idSeverity{i}) $ In summary the base value defines how many items of a severity x will result in a severity $x+1$.
+Results lower as a are treated as a a are treated as a a are treated as a a a are treated as a